denten-bin/dotfiles/README.md

-This repository contains my collection of configuration files for Arch.
+This repository contains my collection of configuration files for *nixOS.
 Use [GNU `stow`][1] to manage.

 [1]: https://www.gnu.org/software/stow/

-My interfaces are built around *i3*, *zsh*, and *vim*.
+My interfaces are built around *i3* and *vim*.
 The environment ends up looking something like this:

 ![screenshot](https://github.com/denten/.dotfiles/raw/master/layoutidea.png)